mjohnson3038/shipping-service/README.md

 ## Guidelines
 - Practice TDD to lead the development process for Models and Controllers
 - Create user stories and keep the stories up-to-date throughout the project
-- Have two Heroku depoloyments, Petsy and Shipping API
+- Have two Heroku deployments, Petsy and Shipping API
 - Shipping API will communicate with Petsy via JSON
 - Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to do shipping-specific logic for you

 ## Project Baseline
-Setup both rails applications Before building and implementing your shipping API.
+Setup both rails applications before building and implementing your shipping API.
 One rails app will be the provided Betsy project, Petsy.
 The other will be from scratch, for your Shipping API.

 ### Baseline Requirements
-- a new Rails 4.2.7 application for your API
+- A new Rails 4.2.7 application for your API
-    - a Ruby gemset that locks the Ruby version to 2.3.1
+    - A Ruby gemset that locks the Ruby version to 2.3.1
-    - [simplecov](https://github.com/colszowka/simplecov) for code coverage reporting
+    - Use [simplecov](https://github.com/colszowka/simplecov) for code coverage reporting
-- create a NEW fork from [Petsy](https://github.com/Ada-C6/betsy-shipping)
+- Create a NEW fork from [Petsy](https://github.com/Ada-C6/betsy-shipping)
-    - host your forked Petsy app on Heroku
+    - Host your forked Petsy app on Heroku
-    - review Petsy code to come up with a basic understanding of the current checkout user flow
+    - Review Petsy code to come up with a basic understanding of the current checkout user flow

 ## Project Expectations
-Your API should generate a quote with options of shipping services and thier cost by different carriers.
+Your API should generate a quote with options of shipping services and their cost by different carriers.
 The quote will be based on given addresses and a set of packages.
 Then, implement your API into Petsy.

 ### Technical Requirements
 #### Your API will: